Congdon Street Bridge Replacement

 What's happening

-Western Power will be using a lower-impact drilling method to maintain the integrity of the road and footpath surface while installing below-ground cabling.
-This requires the excavation of small pits along the route to position the drill and is far less disruptive than installation by open trench along the entire route.
+To maintain the integrity of the road and footpath surface, Western Power will be using a lower-impact drilling method to install the below-ground cabling.
+This requires the excavation of small pits along the route to position the drill and is far less disruptive than installation by open trench.
+After each section is complete, Western Power will reinstate the area to its original condition, ensuring road and footpath use can get back to normal as quickly as possible.

 Enhance